James Murray (British Army officer, born 1721): Career in Canada

 James Murray purchased a commission for major in the 15th Regiment of Foot in 1749, and the lieutenant-colonelcy in 1751.
 He commanded his regiment in the Raid on Rochefort in 1757, defending Sir John Mordaunt in his subsequent court-martial.
 He commanded a battalion in the 1758 Siege of Louisbourg along with his brother Alexander.

 When Louisbourg was taken, Murray accompanied General Wolfe on a raiding expedition northwards in the Gulf of St. Lawrence Campaign (1758).
 While Wolfe destroyed French settlements along the Gaspe Peninsula, Murray harried the French fishing settlements along Miramichi Bay.
 Part of the destruction included the homes and church at St. Anne's, now called Burnt Church.

 Murray served under General James Wolfe at the Battle of the Plains of Abraham in 1759.
 Murray believed Wolfe's plan to land the army at Anse au Foulon was foolish and absurd, and succeeded "only by Providence".
 He was the military commander of Quebec City after it fell to the British.
 Lévis managed to defeat Murray and the British in the Battle of Sainte-Foy in 1760.
-As a result, the French managed to lay siege to Quebec but this had to abandoned due to a lack of supplies and the arrival of a British relief fleet.
+As a result, the French managed to lay siege to Quebec but this had to be abandoned due to a lack of supplies and the arrival of a British relief fleet.

 He encouraged his favourite nephew Patrick Ferguson to follow him in a military career.
 Patrick was the son of Murray's sister Anne who was married to Lord Pitfour.
 He also assisted another nephew, Patrick Murray, illegitimate son of his brother, George.

 Murray's successful part in the British advance on Montreal in which he pacified many of the French Canadians, showed his true worth as a military commander and a negotiator.
 On 5 September 1760, Murray signed a Treaty of Peace and Friendship with the Huron Nation, then residing at Lorette, near Quebec City.
 In 1990, that treaty was found by the Supreme Court of Canada to still be valid and binding on the Crown.